In Search of the Snow Leopard 2027

 Arrive Delhi

-• On arrival in India you will be greeted and escorted by Indo Asia Tour’s Executive to your hotel.
-(Rooms will be available from 1400 Hrs)
+Upon arrival in India staff will meet you upon arrival for transfer to hotel.
+(Rooms will be available from 1400 Hrs).

 Meals: None

 • Take an hour spectacular flight to Leh over the Trans-Himalayas and Zanskar ranges into Leh.
 The airport is at 11,500 ft above sea Level.
-You will be transfer to hotel.
+Transfer into Leh Hotel.

 Explore Leh